Clarinetist and teaching artist

 Innovation has been at the core of Milos’ teaching as well.
 In 2012, he was named the ‘Best Pedagogue of the Year by the Association of Music and Ballet Pedagogues of Serbia and he regularly leads music summer camps and organizes as well as performs at charitable events.
 In 2013, he formed Synergy, a chamber orchestra based in Serbia, which brings together young professional musicians who desire to perform classical music for children.
 Now in Boston Milos is committed to expanding the role of music in the community, and to this end has been working with children with disabilities as well as playing in hospitals as part of the Music as a Healing Art Program at the Longy School of Music at Bard College.

-Milos holds a Master’s degree and Artist Diploma from the Longy School of Music of Bard College, as well as a BA from the University of Belgrade.
-Milos is currently pursuing his DMA with prof. David Martins from Boston University and throughout his career, he has studied with distinguished professors including Ante Grgin, Jonathan Cohler, Ljubisa Jovanovic, Wenzel Fuchs, Gabor Varga, Frank Cohen, Yuan Yuan, Philippe Cuper, Mate Bekavac, and Paul Mayer.
+Milos holds a DMA from Boston University and a Master’s degree and Artist Diploma from the Longy School of Music of Bard College, as well as a BA from the University of Belgrade.
+Throughout his career, he has studied with distinguished professors including Ante Grgin, Jonathan Cohler, Ljubisa Jovanovic, Wenzel Fuchs, Gabor Varga, Frank Cohen, Yuan Yuan, Philippe Cuper, Mate Bekavac, and Paul Mayer.
 He teaches at the Maestro Musicians Academy, and in his private studio.